2damlee/rna-responder-pipeline/README.md

 - `Complete Response` → `responder`
 - `Partial Response` → `responder`
 - `Progressive Disease` → `non_responder`

+One sample has no resolvable baseline timepoint and is excluded from the cohort.
+This is logged as a warning during `validate_join_keys()`, not silently dropped.

+Full QC metrics: `outputs/tables/gse78220_qc_summary.csv`

 See `docs/metadata_notes.md` for the full inspection record and parsing decisions.